Abhigy012/Abhigy012/README.md

   Coordinated logistics for 10+ national speakers; led a team of 5 volunteers.
 - **Public Relations Member**, Culrav-Avishkar ’24
   Outreach to 50+ sponsors—secured partnerships with 2 companies.
-- **Networking Team**, E‑Cell MNNIT
+- **Networking Team**, E-Cell MNNIT
-  Pitched startup ideas; iterated business model from mentor feedback.
+  Pitched startup ideas and iterated business models from mentor feedback.

 ---